burgercrisis/DrivenByMoss-SCALES/devplans/push-parameter-sequencer-mode.md

 ## Future Extensions (Not MVP but Planned)

   - **Lane overview view**:
   - Toggleable view where rows = lanes and columns = time.
   - Coarse visualization of all 8 lanes simultaneously.
   - Accessed via a **latching selection in the advanced bank of NoteViewSelect**:
-    - A second advanced-bank NoteViewSelect slot (e.g. ROW1_6 in the advanced bank) becomes "Parameter Overview".
+    - **Column 3 on the Sequence (top) row** of the advanced bank becomes "Parameter Overview", matching the advanced-bank layout in the Push 1 sequencer devplan.
-    - Selecting that entry switches the Parameter Sequencer into overview layout; returning to the advanced-bank Parameter Sequencer entry (e.g. ROW1_5) (or an internal toggle) brings it back to lane-focus.
+    - Selecting that entry switches the Parameter Sequencer into overview layout; returning to the advanced-bank Parameter Sequencer entry (column 2 / top row) (or an internal toggle) brings it back to lane-focus.

 - **Per-step mode overrides**:
   - Currently lanes share a single mode (HOLD or RAMP).